Chi-teck/docker-web-base/playbooks/postgresql/README.md

 ### Available variables

+Note that this Postgres account will only be created when user playbook is installed.

+- POSTGRESQL_USER (default value: $USER_NAME)
 - POSTGRESQL_PASSWORD (default value: 123)

-Default port: 5432

 ### Mounting
 In order to preserve database when rebuilding the container mount host